Does the Thylacine (Thylacinus cynocephalus) Still Exist?

 (Alison Reid, interview for the 1996 documentary 'The Tasmanian Tiger')

-Sadly it has now been more than 80 years since the last known Thylacine (or Tasmanian tiger) died in the Hobart Zoo on September 7, 1936 (Guiler, 1985).
-Just prior to it's death it shared the sparse premises with the rest of the zoo's last few remaining carnivores as permanent closure loomed heavily over the place (Owen, 2003).
+Sadly it has now been more than 80 years since the last known thylacine (or Tasmanian tiger) died in the Beaumaris Zoo, Hobart, on the 7th of September, 1936 (Guiler, 1985).
+Just prior to its death it shared the sparse premises with the rest of the zoo's few remaining carnivores as permanent closure loomed heavily over the place (Owen, 2003).
 Even though a concrete jungle is no place for a tiger.
-On that fateful night it was accidentally locked out of its sleeping quarters in the freezing Tasmanian weather as it succumbed to death sometime during the night, alone and persecuted one final time.
+On that fateful night it was accidentally locked out of its sleeping quarters in the freezing Tasmanian weather, succumbing sometime during the night, alone and persecuted one final time.
 The tragic fate of it's species as a whole mirrored in that single extinction event.
 Gone, but hopefully never ever forgotten!

 For a species which traded hands live for such large sums of money not long before, it is hugely ironic (and above all sad) that possibly the last of its kind was treated so inhumanely.
 Abandoned to the degree that even it's identity is still something of a mystery to this day.
 Although we may be getting closer to solving it, especially if that fabled body turns up in a garage sale like another supposed specimen.
 The myth that it was a male called 'Benjamin' was perpetuated by a Mr Frank Darby who was interviewed by Graham Pizzey for a 1968 newspaper article (Pizzey, 1968), which finally gave a name to the tragedy.
 But Robbert Paddle has shown that there are no records to suggest that a Mr. Darby ever cared for that last tiger, and that his testimony is questionable in other areas too (Paddle, 2000).
 Although Paddle himself is guilty of questionable research (see below), and so there might yet be some truth to the Benjamin label after all.